 March is designated as Pet Poison Prevention Awareness Month.
 Understanding what potential harmful poisons exist in your home and yard is the first step to keeping your pet safe.
 Some of them are very obvious and others might be new to you.

 Here’s the Top Ten Pet Poison List for dogs and cats from the Pet Poison Helpline.
 Based on the Pet Poison Helpline call volume and extensive database, here are the top 10 most common toxins that Pet Poison Helpline gets called about.
 Now keep in mind that some of these listed are very toxic, while some are minimally toxic (like ant baits and silica packs).
-When in doubt, call your vet or Pet Poison Helpline to make sure there wonâ€™t be a problem.
+When in doubt, call your vet or Pet Poison Helpline (they do charge a consultation fee) to make sure there wonâ€™t be a problem.
 Take special care to keep these toxins out of your petâ€™s reach and pet-proof your house!

 - Mouse and Rat Poisons (rodenticides)